IMAGE1 S™ Rubina® – The new 4K-NIR/ICG platform

 The new single-use scissor inserts can be combined with all reusable handles in the KARL STORZ CLICKLINE series, providing a practical solution for regular use or as a backup system.

-- Inserts sterile-packed in individual blister packs and delivered in packages of 10 in a dispenser box
+- Inserts packaged sterile in individual blister packs and delivered in packages of 10 in a dispenser box

 - Proven scissor blade designs